<< Previous wine Next wine >>

 Ludovicus is a wine that appeals to both new world and old world palates.
-People who like Cab, Syrah, Malbec and Zinfandel love Ludovicus.
-Produced from dry-farmed grapes that are organically grown.
+Wine drinkers who enjoy cabernet, syrah, malbec and zinfandel wines will love Ludovicus.
+Produced from dry-farmed grapes.

-GRAPE: 100% Garnacha.
-Organically grown vines planted from 1990-2002.
+100% Garnacha.
+Vines planted from 1990-2002.
 Tended in limestone soil at 356 m (1,168 ft) elevation

 The grapes are picked and brought to the winery in the early morning hours, and bunches are de-stemmed and crushed.
 Prior to fermentation, the must undergoes maceration for 4 days in 10,000-liter tanks at a cool temperature of 43F.
 Once fermentation begins, maceration on the skins takes 25 days.
 Afterwards, malolactic fermentation is carried out in stainless steel tanks.
 The wine is aged for 4 months in 300-liter French and American oak barrels.

 The vineyards are located a few miles south and west of Priorat, within the Terra Alta DO (Zone 5) in Catalunya's Tarragona province in northeastern Spain.
 In this remote region, the winemaking tradition dates back to the Romans, around the 2nd or 3rd Century.
 The vineyards are located near the town of Batea, situated at 356 meters (1,427 ft.) elevation.
 The soils are composed of 95% limestone and 5% clay.
 For climate, the average temperature from April-October is 67.3F.
 The hot day and warm-to-moderate night temperatures make Terra Alta a drier and warmer region than Montsant or Priorat.
 These conditions produce bright purplish-garnet hued wines with greater weight and ripeness than wines from other areas within Zone 5.
 The low average yearly rainfall of 16.3 inches is less than neighboring regions.

 Deep red.
 Fresh red berry and candied rose scents are lent urgency by mineral and peppery spice notes.
 Juicy and incisive on the palate, offering gently sweet raspberry, cherry and spicecake flavors that demonstrate an appealing marriage of power and finesse.
 Finishes gently tannic and long, leaving behind a subtle suggestion of red fruit liqueur. -- Josh Raynolds.